 - Lead Content: Giani does NOT contain lead.

-- Food Safety: Once Giani fully cures, in approximately two weeks, it's safe for incidental food contact.
+- Food Safety: Once Giani fully cures in one week, it's completely inert and safe for food contact.

 As a public service, all paint manufacturers have placed notices on their cans to warn consumers if they are removing old house paint to make sure the old house paint does not contain lead.